Why isn't WCF supported in .Net Core?

 Why hasn't WCF been ported to .Net Core?

 Microsoft have open-sourced a client library for WCF, mainly to provide support for consuming SOAP based services in .Net Core.
 They have also made IDE tooling and command-line utilities available for generating .Net Core proxy classes from SOAP-based contracts.
-The server stack remains bound to the .Net Framework.

 Added to that are the various architectural debates around whether some features were good ideas to begin with.
 For example, transactions can encourage service coupling, ordering should arguably be solved in business logic rather than a messaging layer, and proxy generation can give rise to RPC-style services with chatty integrations.
 WCF evolved over a long period and not every idea or feature is universally loved.